lerna-lite/lerna-lite/packages/version/README.md

 ##### GitHub Auth Token
 To authenticate with GitHub, the following environment variables can be defined.

-- `GH_TOKEN` or `GITHUB_TOKEN` (required) - Your GitHub authentication token (under Settings > Developer settings > Personal access tokens), please give it the `repo:public_repo` scope when creating the token (for more info, refer to [GitHub - Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)).
+- `GH_TOKEN` or `GITHUB_TOKEN`: Your GitHub authentication token (under Settings > Developer settings > Personal access tokens), please give it the `repo:public_repo` scope when creating the token (for more info, refer to [GitHub - Creating a personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)).
-- `GHE_API_URL` - When using GitHub Enterprise, an absolute URL to the API.
+- `GHE_API_URL`: When using GitHub Enterprise, an absolute URL to the API.
-- `GHE_VERSION` - When using GitHub Enterprise, the currently installed GHE version.
+- `GHE_VERSION`: When using GitHub Enterprise, the currently installed GHE version.
 [Supports the following versions](https://github.com/octokit/plugin-enterprise-rest.js).

 > **Note** even though `GH_TOKEN` (or `GITHUB_TOKEN`) is the preferred way to automate the creation of a GitHub Release (especially in a CI environment), we are also providing a more manual mode when the `GH_TOKEN` could not be found or read.
-In this mode, we will create a link that once click will open the GitHub web interface form with the fields pre-populated.
-This mode is enabled automatically when the `GH_TOKEN` environment variable is not set and `--create-release github` is provided.
+For that use case (when token cannot be read), we will create a link that once clicked it will open the GitHub web interface form with the fields pre-populated.
+This mode is enabled automatically when `--create-release github` is enabled without providing a valid `GH_TOKEN` environment variable.

 ##### GitLab Auth Token
 To authenticate with GitLab, the following environment variables can be defined.

-- `GL_TOKEN` (required) - Your GitLab authentication token (under User Settings > Access Tokens).
+- `GL_TOKEN` (required): Your GitLab authentication token (under User Settings > Access Tokens).
-- `GL_API_URL` - An absolute URL to the API, including the version.
+- `GL_API_URL`: An absolute URL to the API, including the version.
 (Default: https://gitlab.com/api/v4)

 > **Note** When using this option, you cannot pass [`--no-changelog`](#--no-changelog).